-- Secretarial or administrative salaries that are not specifically related to the research project. - Membership dues
+- Secretarial or administrative salaries that are not specifically related to the research project.

+- Membership dues

-Tuition, books, and fees
+- Tuition, books, and fees

-- Student tuition and fees (graduate or undergraduate). - Books and periodicals
+- o Student tuition and fees (graduate or undergraduate).

+- Books and periodicals

-Office or laboratory setup and expenses
+- Office or laboratory setup and expenses

-- Office and laboratory furniture
+- o Office and laboratory furniture

 - Office equipment and supplies

 - o Rental of office or laboratory space

-- o Construction, renovation, or maintenance of buildings or laboratories
+- Construction, renovation, or maintenance of buildings or laboratories

+- Other

-- Service contracts for lab equipment
+- Recruiting and relocation expenses for personnel.

-Other

-- Recruiting and relocation expenses for personnel. - Non-medical services to patients (travel to a clinical site or patient incentives are allowable expenses)
+- Non-medical services to patients (travel to a clinical site or patient incentives are allowable expenses)

-Grant funds may be used for computers for research and PI's training purposes, which can be purchased with direct funds from the equipment budget.
-In addition, the Society's research grants may provide funds (direct budget) for foreign travel, but this requires pre-approval by your Scientific Office.
+Grant funds may be used for computers for research, which can be purchased with direct funds from the equipment budget.